zanix-io/utils/README.md

 // Typing
 import * as zanixTypes from 'jsr:@zanix/utils@[version]/types'

+// Validations module for BaseRTO-based requests, using native ECMAScript features compatible with Deno and Microsoft's Reflect Metadata API. import * as validator from 'jsr:@zanix/utils@[version]/validator'
 ```

 This provides clear instructions for installing and using the library, including importing specific plugins.
 Replace `[version]` with the actual version number when needed.